calvin-pietersen/gossip-mesh/examples/csharp/Seed/README.md

 # Running the Seed UI App

-The seed UI App allows you to monitor the state of the cluster via a web UI.
-To start the seed app run the following from `examples/cshar/seed/`
+The Seed UI App allows you to monitor the state of the cluster via a web UI.
+To start the seed app run the following from `examples/csharp/Seed`

     dotnet run --port <listen-port>